jhach/bump-paper/content/posts/FAQ: What is the Match Quality Index (MQI) and how does it work?/index.md

 ---
-title: "Frequently Asked Questions about the Match Quality Index (MQI)"
+title: "FAQ: What is the Match Quality Index (MQI) and how does it work?"
 date: 2023-11-10
 lastmod:
 # weight: 1